franciscotobar/devportal/rif/relay/index.md

 permalink: /rif/relay/
 ---

-IF Relay is a secure sponsored transaction system that enables users to pay the transaction fees using ERC-20 tokens.
+RIF Relay is a secure sponsored transaction system that enables users to pay the transaction fees using ERC-20 tokens.
 This enables end users to transact entirely using one asset instead of having to manage a separate asset for gas.

 For general information about RIF Relay, including its design, architecture, and specifications, please refer to the table of contents down below.